-In order to maximise the capacity to be able to satisfy applications as far as possible in accordance with Chapter 6, Section 9 of the Railways Act, the Swedish Transport Administration, in consultation with applicants, develop so called capacity plans.
+In order to maximise the capacity to be able to satisfy applications as far as possible in accordance with the Railway Market Act, the Swedish Transport Administration, in consultation with applicants, develop so called capacity plans.
 This is only done where the capacity availability for different reason is highly restricted.
 These capacity constraints are such that point 17 of Annex VII to the Directive 2012/34/EU becomes applicable.
-Section 4.3.2.1 sets out the criteria that specify which trains for each type of traffic are to be re-routed.
+Section 4.3.2.1 sets out the criteria that specify which trains for each type of traffic are to be rerouted.
 In the capacity plans, the Swedish Transport Administration presents the preliminary distribution of the remaining capacity between the different types of train traffic in accordance with point 17.
 A planned temporary limitation of capacity due to infrastructure work is usually expressed in the form of closed tracks or restrictions on speed, axle load, train length, traction or structure gauge for a limited period of time.